 To reach a verdict, all of you must agree.
-That is, with respect to the charges against each defendant in each count of the indictment, your verdict must be unanimous.
+Your verdict must be unanimous as to each defendant and each count.
 Your deliberations will be secret.
 You will never have to explain your verdict to anyone.

-It is your duty as jurors to consult with one another and to deliberate in an effort to reach agreement if you can do so without violence to individual judgment.
-Each of you must decide the case for yourself, but only after an impartial consideration of the evidence in the case with your fellow jurors.
-In the course of your deliberations, do not hesitate to re-examine your own views and to change your opinion if you are convinced it is erroneous.
-On the other hand, do not surrender your honest conviction as to the weight or effect of the evidence solely because of the opinion of your fellow jurors, or for the mere purpose of returning a verdict.
+It is your duty to consult with one another and to deliberate in an effort to reach agreement if you can do so.
+Each of you must decide the case for yourself, but only after an impartial consideration of the evidence with your fellow jurors.
+During your deliberations, do not hesitate to reexamine your own opinions and change your mind if convinced that you were wrong.
+But do not give up your honest beliefs as to the weight or effect of the evidence solely because of the opinion of your fellow jurors or for the mere purpose of returning a verdict.